split-banner-image

 X-7/7

 The typical dose of oral capecitabine chemotherapy for metastatic breast cancer internationally is 1250 mg/m2 twice daily, administered in a 14-day on, 7-day off schedule, cycled every 21 days.
 However, this dose has been associated with poor tolerability and increased toxicities, often leading to treatment discontinuation.
-There has been a growing question regarding oral capecitabine’s optimal dosing and duration, aiming to minimize toxicity while maintaining efficacy.
+There has been a growing question regarding oral capecitabine’s optimal dosing and duration, aiming to minimise toxicity while maintaining efficacy.

-The randomized clinical trial X-7/7 comparing the standard dose capecitabine (1250 mg/m2 twice daily 14 days on followed by 7 days off) with fixed-dose (1500 mg orally twice daily, 7 days on followed by 7 days off).
+The randomised clinical trial X-7/7 comparing the standard dose capecitabine (1250 mg/m2 twice daily 14 days on followed by 7 days off) with fixed-dose (1500 mg orally twice daily, 7 days on followed by 7 days off).

 The study found that patients receiving a fixed-dose of capecitabine (lower than the current standard dose) on a regimen of 7 days on/7 days off experienced less toxicity and similar survival compared with those treated with the standard capecitabine therapy regimen.
-So fixed-dose 7/7 may be an alternative dosing option to minimize toxicity while maintaining outcomes in metastatic breast cancer.
+So fixed-dose 7/7 may be an alternative dosing option to minimise toxicity while maintaining outcomes in metastatic breast cancer.

 BWEL

-BWEL is a randomized study evaluating the impact of a telephone-based weight loss intervention in patients with stage II or III breast cancer who are overweight or obese.
+BWEL is a randomised study evaluating the impact of a telephone-based weight loss intervention in patients with stage II or III breast cancer who are overweight or obese.
 The study found that the intervention resulted in clinically significant weight loss in the patients receiving the intervention compared with a control group.
 Weight control is often challenging after a diagnosis and treatment for early-stage breast cancer, despite evidence that increased weight is associated with higher chance of cancer recurrence and other adverse outcomes.

 A telephone-based weight loss intervention induced significant, clinically meaningful weight loss in patients with stage II/III breast cancer who are overweight or obese across demographic and tumour factors, but not across menopausal status or race/ethnicity.
 According to the study’s results, patients receiving the intervention lost an average of 4.8% (± 7.9%) of baseline body weight at 12 months vs 0.8% (± 6.4%) weight gain in the control group.